wp-plugins/wp-spreadplugin/readme.txt

 3. Screenshot 3

 == Changelog ==

+= 1.9.2 =
+* Bugfix: JS script took each form to submit an article to the basket :)
+* Style: Changed some styles to fit most environments

 = 1.9.1 =
 Fancybox added to display checkout in a modal window.
 Activate by adding or changing `shop_checkoutiframe="0"` to `shop_checkoutiframe="2"`